adibfara/Lives/README.md

 **Combining**

 - `merge(List<LiveData>)` : Merges multiple LiveData, and emits any item that was emitted by any of them
 - `LiveData.merge(LiveData)` : Merges this LiveData with another one, and emits any item that was emitted by any of them
+- `concat(LiveData...)` : Concats multiple LiveData objects (and converts them to `SingleLiveData` if necessary, and emits their first item in order.
+(Please check the note below.)
+- `LiveData.then(LiveData)` : Concats the first LiveData with the given one.
+(Please check the note below.)
+- `LiveData.merge(LiveData)` : Merges this LiveData with another one, and emits any item that was emitted by any of them
 - `startWith(startingValue)`: Emits the `startingValue` before any other value.
 - `zip(firstLiveData, secondLiveData)`: zips both of the LiveData and emits a value after both of them have emitted their values, after that, emits values whenever any of them emits a value.